microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## 11. USART configuration:
 * USART 1 peripheral is used to transmit the measured AC voltage onto the terminal window.
 Configure the USART1 peripheral by following the steps as shown in the Fig 15.
-* In Project Resources tab, Select USART 1 (under Peripherals)---> Select Easy Setup.
+* In Project Resources tab, Select USART 1 (under Drivers--->UART) and Select Easy View.
-* Check the Printf support option, which allows to print a sequence of characters.
+* Enable the Printf support option, which allows to print a sequence of characters.
 * Set the Baud Rate to 9600.

 <p align="center">